 Rev. Matthew Sergent

+I am grateful now to be working as a pastor at Galilee and the Chapel at Lansdowne Woods.
 I believe my greatest usefulness as a minister is my witness and love for the Good News of the Gospel.
-I love to tell the story of Christ’s love for us all, just as my elders told me the stories when I was young.
+I love to tell the story of Christ’s love for us all, just as my elders told me when I was young.